FullstackWEB-developer/mepa-ovipro-api-template/api-tests/test-template.md

 ##Common files
 - Parameters via variables etc for different setup, environments and settings etc
 - Resource files: Needed libraries, Python files, Message files(error codes etc)
+- requirements.txt

+##Installation example of requirements.txt
+wheel
+robotframework
+robotframework-jsonlibrary
+robotframework-requests
+robotframework-zoomba
+requests
+jsonpath-rw
+jsonpath-rw-ext
+playwright

+These are libraries which we have used at starting point.
+If you find some better libraries or addons, please inform team